web3-storage/docs/docs/README.md

 It only takes a few moments to get an API token from Web3.Storage.
 This token enables you to interact with the Web3.Storage service without using the main website, enabling you to incorporate files stored using Web3.Storage directly into your applications and services.

-1. Go to your [Web3.Storage profile page](https://web3.storage/profile) and select **API Tokens** → **New Token**.
+1. Click **Profile** to go to your [Web3.Storage profile page](https://web3.storage/profile).
+1. Click **Create an API token**.
-1. Enter a descriptive name for your API token so it's easier to remember later.
+1. Enter a descriptive name for your API token and click **Create**.
-1. Click **Create**.
-1. Make a note of the **Key** somewhere secure where you know you won't lose it.
+1. Make a note of the **Token** field somewhere secure where you know you won't lose it.
+You can click **Copy** to copy your new API token to your clipboard.

-1. Click **Copy** to copy your new API token to your clipboard.
+:::warning Keep your API token private

-:::warning IMPORTANT
-**Keep your API token private!** Do not share your API token with anyone else.
+Do not share your API token with anyone else.
 This key is specific to your account.
 :::

 Now that you have your new API token, it's time to use a simple script to [upload a file to Web3.Storage. ↓](#create-the-upload-script)